ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/clean-change-vector.markdown

 {NOTE: }

 * A database's [change vector](../../../server/clustering/replication/change-vector) contains entries from each instance of the database in the database group.
-However, even when an instance goes down its entry will remain in the database change vector.
-These entries can build up over time, leading to larger change vectors that take up unnecessary space.
+However, even when an instance no longer exists (because it was removed or replaced) its entry will remain in the database change vector.
+These entries can build up over time, leading to longer change vectors that take up unnecessary space.

 * **`UpdateUnusedDatabasesOperation`** lets you specify the IDs of database instances that no longer exist so that their entries can be removed from the database change vector.